-- In the preview window, watch your lost files.
-If those were present on your preview window, then they are recoverable else not
+In the preview window, watch your lost files.
+If those were present in your preview window, then they are recoverable else not.

-Over written files are difficult to retrieve.
-This is because, once a file has been lost, though it is not erased permanently but the index entry to that file has changed.
+Overwritten files are difficult to retrieve.
+This is because, once a file has been lost, though it is not erased permanently the index entry to that file has changed.
 Now the space for the old file is free for overwriting.
 That is why it is advised, to not use the affected device further after any data loss.

-However,files can be erased permanently through a low level format on that device.
+However, files can be erased permanently by low-level format on that device.